Receive Your MSBA Online

 • Kent Campus

-Accreditation for B.B.A. in General Business
+Accreditation for M.S. in Business Analytics (Online)

 Accreditation

-AACSB, International - The Association to Advance Collegiate Schools of Business
+AACSB International - The Association to Advance Collegiate Schools of Business

 number of jobs